 2. High-density substrate HDI products

-The HDI board of high-density substrates are mainly concentrated in the 4 or 6 layers of the board, interconnecting between layers with buried holes, of which at least two layers have micro-holes.
+The HDI board of high-density substrates is mainly concentrated in the 4 or 6 layers of the board, interconnecting between layers with buried holes, of which at least two layers have micro-holes.
 The aim is to meet the increased demand for high-density I/O numbers for flip chips.
 The technology will soon be integrated with HDI to miniaturize the product.
-This technology is suitable for flip-chip or bond-based substrates, and the micro vias process provides sufficient spacing for high-density flip chips, even if the 2+2 structure of HDI products requires the technology.
+This technology is suitable for flip-chip or bond-based substrates, and the micro vias process provides sufficient spacing for high-density flip chips, even if the 2+2 structure of HDI products require the technology.

 3. High-level HDI products

 High-level HDI boards are typically traditional multi-layer boards with laser drilling from the 1st to the 2nd or 1st to the 3rd layer.
 Micro-via processing on glass-reinforced materials is another feature using the necessary sequential lamination technology.
 The purpose of this technique is to reserve sufficient component space to ensure the required impedance level.
-This technology is suitable for high-level HDI boards with high I/O number or fine pitch components, the buried hole process is not necessary in this product, the micro-via process is only intended to form a spacing between high-density devices (e.g. high I/O component, uBGA), the dielectric materials of HDI products can be resin coated copper foil (RCF) or prepreg.
+This technology is suitable for high-level HDI boards with high I/O number or fine pitch components, the buried hole process is not necessary for this product, the micro-via process is only intended to form a spacing between high-density devices (e.g. high I/O component, uBGA), the dielectric materials of HDI products can be resin-coated copper foil (RCF) or prepreg.

 High-performance product platform

 There are five main drivers to consider in the development of high-performance HDI products, which interact with each other.
 These factors are: